tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - can also use antigen stimulation *in vitro* and then sort activated T cells (by activation marker or expansion level), but can't really phenotype these cells before stimulation
  - Tconv refers to conventional, non-Treg T cell
 ### TCR-directed methods for detecting T cells of interest
- - **TCR sequence generated through V(D)J recombination during T cell development in thymus, random recombination of *V*, *D*, *J* segments for beta chain and alpha chain (just *V* and *J* for alpha though) of each TCR**
+ - **TCR sequence generated through V(D)J recombination during T cell development in thymus, random recombination of *V*, *D*, *J* segments for β chain and α chain (just *V* and *J* for α though) of each TCR**
  - bulk TCR seq often collects 10<sup>5</sup> to 10<sup>6</sup> TCRs per sample, scTCRseq often lower (100-1000 TCRs/sample), skewed distribution of clones (long tail of unexpanded clones that represent minimal fraction of true repertoire)
 ### Using the TCR as a barcode in cancer
  - limitation: some baseline level of clonal expansion may be needed for TCR sequence to be useful due to detection limits for identifying rare/unexpanded populations by scTCRseq
  - barcode method may have more utility in immunologically 'hot' tumors (high mutational burden, high CD8<sup>+</sup> T cell infiltration, high inflammation)
 ### Using the TCR as a barcode in autoimmunity
- - antigen persists for some autoimmune diseases (RA, MS) but decreases over time for others (T1D insulin-producing beta cells, so pathogenic T cell population likely contracts with loss of APCs)
+ - antigen persists for some autoimmune diseases (RA, MS) but decreases over time for others (T1D insulin-producing β cells, so pathogenic T cell population likely contracts with loss of APCs)
 ## Using TCR analyses to inform on mechanisms of antitumor immunity following PD-1 immunotherapy
  - pancreatic cancer, prostate cancer, glioblastoma don't respond well to PD-1 blockade
 ### Anatomical site of action of PD-1 inhibitors: tumor vs lymph node